tonarino/shadergarden/LISP.md

 >
 > It's important to note that this wouldn't introduce any additional overhead.
 These programs define a shader graph, and two exactly-the-same shader graphs, even if defined in different ways, will run with exactly the same performance.

-Finally, we'll cover some of Shader Graph Lisp's more advanced features.
+Finally, we'll cover some of Shader Garden Lisp's more advanced features.

 ## Advanced Features
 When writing GLSL shaders, it's common to use `#define` statements to define useful constants.
 For instance: